sergejsha/knot/README.md

 Concise reactive state container library for Android applications.

-# Why Knot?

-* Predictable - state is the single source of truth.
-* Side-effect free reducer - by desing.
-* Scalable - single knots can be combined together to build more complex application logic.
-* Decomposable - complex knots can be decomposed into primes by related functionality.
-* Structured - easy to read and write DSL for writing better structured and less buggy code.
-* Concise - it has minimalistic API and compact implementation.
-* Testable - reducers and transformers are easy to test.
-* Why not?

 # Concept

 Knot helps managing application state by reacting on events and performing asynchronous actions in a structured way.
 There are five core concepts Knot defines: `State`, `Change`, `Reducer`, `Effect` and `Action`.